About Being Part Asian (Eurasian/Hapa).

 Society of today is increasingly one of blurred boundaries, blended cultures and world views.

 We live in an era of post modernism where in a technology driven world, association through what we consume tends to override national and traditional interests and boundaries.
-Technology advances means that we can connect instantly with like minded people around the globe that share our interests - for instance gaming, social media channels, hobbies and professional interests.
+Technology advances means that we connect instantly with like minded people around the globe that share our interests.

 The answer to the most common question "What are you?" requires the answer first to the question - Who are you?